LIFE AS A STUDENT

 Feeling burnout from endless studying

 WHY SEE A PSYCHIATRIST?

-My training offers in-depth understanding of the nuances when diagnosing, treating or prescribing medications for high achievers with never-ending exams and assignments.
-One major hesitation is medication may cause daytime sleepiness or brain fog that interfere with your learning or grades.
+My training offers an in-depth understanding of the nuances when diagnosing, treating, or prescribing medications for high achievers with never-ending exams and assignments.
+One major hesitation many have is that medication may cause daytime sleepiness or brain fog that interfere with your learning or grades.
 As a lifelong learner, I understand.

 Every patient is different, and my recommendations are always made on a case-by-case analysis.
 If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, alternatives and potential side effects, so you can be fully informed and content with your next steps.

 A few examples: